Colossians 2:8 NRSV

 All of this to say, I think I get what Paul is getting at here.

 See to it that no one takes you captive through philosophy and empty deceit, according to human tradition, according to the elemental spirits of the universe, and not according to Christ. (v.
 8 NRSV)

-Paul has already appealed to the word, “wisdom” three times and will do so twice more before the letter is signed.
-(1:9, 1:28, 2:3, 3:16; 4:6) The wisdom of the world can be very seductive, inviting the mind on a noble quest that turns out to be a hall of mirrors.
-I have witnessed too many people get caught up in it, turn away from God, shipwreck their faith and in its place develop an impenetrable cynicism of resistance.
-It parades itself in age old mantras like, “Philosophy is questions that may never be answered.
+Paul has already appealed to the word, “wisdom” three times and will do so twice more before the letter is signed (1:9; 1:28; 2:3; 3:16).
+The wisdom of the world can be very seductive, inviting the mind on a noble quest that turns out to be a hall of mirrors.
+I have witnessed too many people get caught up in it, turn away from God, shipwreck their faith, and in its place develop an impenetrable cynicism of resistance.
+It parades itself in age-old mantras like, “Philosophy is questions that may never be answered.
 Religion is answers that may never be questioned.”

 Jesus Christ is the wisdom of God.
 I love how Paul put it to the Corinthians:

-20 Where is the wise person?
-Where is the teacher of the law?
-Where is the philosopher of this age?
+Where is the one who is wise?
+Where is the scribe?
+Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-21 For since in the wisdom of God the world through its wisdom did not know him, God was pleased through the foolishness of what was preached to save those who believe.
+For since, in the wisdom of God, the world did not know God through wisdom, God decided, through the foolishness of our proclamation, to save those who believe.
 (1 Cor.
 1:20–21 NRSV)

-For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
-19 For it is written:
+For the message about the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+For it is written,

-. . .
-25 For the foolishness of God is wiser than human wisdom, and the weakness of God is stronger than human strength.
+For God’s foolishness is wiser than human wisdom, and God’s weakness is stronger than human strength.
 (1 Cor.
 1:18–19, 25 NRSV)